Dead Wood

-Dead Wood is a 2007 British horror film, written, produced and directed by Richard Stiles and David Bryant and starring Emily Juniper, Fergus March, Rebecca Craven, Nina Kwok and John Samuel Worsey with Bryant appearing in a small role.
-Dead Wood was shown at film festivals across Italy, the UK and the United States, before being released on DVD throughout Europe and North America in 2009.
+Dead Wood is a 2007 British horror film, written, produced and directed by David Bryant, Sebastian Smith and Richard Stiles and starring Emily Juniper, Fergus March, Rebecca Craven, Nina Kwok and John Samuel Worsey with Bryant appearing in a small role.
+Dead Wood was shown at film festivals across Italy, the United Kingdom and the United States, before being released on DVD throughout Europe and North America in 2009.

 Synopsis

 Four friends leave the city for a relaxing camping weekend in the woods.
 Once they get settled, a strange young woman enters their campsite looking for her lost boyfriend.
 One of the four himself goes missing and the rest are pitted against mysterious forces in a fight for their very survival.